-The Board has delegated responsibilities for decisions regarding proxy voting for securities held by the Funds to the Funds' Advisor or Sub-Advisor as follows:
+The Board has delegated responsibilities for decisions regarding proxy voting for securities held by the Funds to Rational or the Sub-Advisors as follows:

 Fund Advisor/Subadvisor

 Rational Equity Armor Equity Armor

 Rational Tactical Return Fund Warrington

 Rational Dynamic Brands Fund Accuvest

 Rational Strategic Allocation Fund Rational

 Rational/ReSolve Adaptive Asset Allocation Fund Rational

-Rational Iron Horse Fund Rational

-Rational/NuWave Enhanced Market Opportunity Fund NuWave

 Rational/Pier 88 Convertible Securities Fund Pier 88

 Rational Special Situations Income Fund ESM

+Rational Inflation Growth Fund SL Advisors

 The proxy voting delegates may further delegate such proxy voting to a sub-advisor or a third party proxy voting service provider.
 The proxy voting delegates will vote such proxies in accordance with their proxy policies and procedures.
 In some instances, the proxy voting delegates may be asked to cast a proxy vote that presents a conflict between its interests and the interests of the Fund's shareholders.
 In such a case, the Trust's policy requires that the proxy voting delegates abstain from making a voting decision and forward all necessary proxy voting material to the Trust to enable the Board to make a voting decision.
 When the Board is required to make a proxy voting decision, only the Trustees without a conflict of interest with regard to the security in question or the matter to be voted upon shall be permitted to participate in the decision of how the Fund's vote will be cast.
 Each proxy voting delegate has developed a detailed proxy voting policy that has been approved by the Board.
-A copy of the proxy voting policies of the Advisor and each Sub-Advisor are attached as appendices hereto.
+A copy of the proxy voting policies of Rational and each Sub-Advisor with authority to vote proxies are attached as appendices hereto.